preactjs/rfcs/README.md

 # Preact RFCs

-Many changes, including bug fixes and documentation improvements can be implemented and reviewed via the normal GitHub pull request workflow.
+This repository is a place to discuss major changes to Preact — where 'major' means significant changes either to public interfaces or internal implementation details, particularly those that could be controversial or involve breaking changes.

-Some changes though are "substantial", and we ask that these be put through a bit of a design process and produce a consensus among the Preact core team and the community.
+Most changes don't need to go through the RFC (request for comments) process outlined below and can rely on issues and pull requests.

-The "RFC" (request for comments) process is intended to provide a consistent and controlled path for new features to enter the project.
+A huge part of the value on an RFC is defining the problem clearly, collecting use cases, showing how others have solved a problem, etc. Coming up with a design is very iterative and only one part of the process.
+An RFC can provide tremendous value without the design described in it being accepted.

 [Pending RFC List](https://github.com/preactjs/rfcs/pulls)

-Preact is still **actively developing** this process, and it is subject to change (or even abandonment!) as we gain experience with it.
+Preact is still **developing** this process, and it is subject to change (or even abandonment) as we gain experience with it.

 ## The RFC life-cycle